petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 >[!Note]
 >If you plan to run the graphics workload, use the Linux distribution with graphics enabled (e.g., Ubuntu-22.04-desktop-amd64.iso).
 ### 3. Troubleshooting
-This section will outline troubleshooting techniques to address issues that may arise during the driver installation process.
+This section outlines troubleshooting techniques to address issues that may arise during the driver installation process.
 If you're using the Kernel 6.8, follow the below steps to downgrade to kernel 6.5.

 ##### Check Loaded Kernels: